AlanElPlatano/LyricSmith/README.md

 # LyricSmith

-**A web-based tool for replacing romanized lyrics with native scripts in Rocksmith 2014 XML files.**
+A web-based tool for replacing romanized lyrics with native scripts in Rocksmith 2014 XML files.

 ![Screenshot of the main page of the tool](assets/sample.png "Screenshot while working with a song in Russian")

 ## The Problem

 Editor On Fire (EOF) doesn't support characters outside the Latin alphabet.
-When creating custom songs with lyrics in Cyrillic, Japanese, Chinese, or extended Latin scripts (Hungarian, Polish, etc.), creators have to:
+When creating custom songs with lyrics in Cyrillic, Japanese, Chinese, or extended Latin scripts (Hungarian, Polish, etc.), charters have to:
-1. Sync lyrics using romanized text in EOF
+1. Sync lyrics using only latin text in EOF
 2. Manually edit the exported XML file to replace each syllable
-3. Spend up to an hour on a task-prone process for a single song
+3. Spend up to an hour on a repetitive process for a single song

-**LyricSmith solves this by providing a visual syllable-matching interface that reduces this process to just a few minutes.**
+**LyricSmith helps in this process this by providing a syllable matching interface that reduces this process to just a few minutes.**

 ## Features

 - **Multi-alphabet support**: Works with Cyrillic, CJK (Chinese/Japanese/Korean), Arabic, and extended Latin scripts
-- **Automatic parsing**: Intelligently splits syllables based on alphabet detection
+- **Automatic parsing**: Intelligently splits matching syllables if they are also in latin script (useful for songs with mixed scripts)
 - **Visual matching**: Click syllables to merge them until they align with your target text
 - **Real-time validation**: Line count verification and syllable counter
 - **Undo/Redo**: Full history support for all edits